pathology-mammography/pathology-mammography/README.md

 ## Install

 - Clone this repository.
-- Download a hdf5 file (best-performing.hdf5).
+- Download a hdf5 file (best-performing.hdf5) into the dorectory of "h5files".

 hdf5 file can be downloaded from: https://github.com/pathology-mammography/pathology-mammography/releases